 - Be sure to use the camera to format a memory card.
 Formatting a memory card on a computer and then using it in the camera can slow down data processing by the camera.
-In the case of an SD memory card or SDHC memory card, formatting on a computer can result in non-conformity with the SD format, causing problems with compatibility, operation, etc. - Note that data deleted by a memory card format operation cannot be recovered.
+In the case of an SD card, formatting on a computer can result in non conformity with the SD format, causing problems with compatibility, operation, etc. - Note that data deleted by a memory card format operation cannot be recovered.
 Check to make sure you do not need any of the data on the memory card before you format it. - Formatting a memory card that contains files deletes all the files, even those that are protected (page 155).